spiffe/spire-tutorials/federation/README.md

 ```
 broker> spire-server entry create \
 	-parentID <SPIRE Agent's SPIFFE ID> \
-	-spiffeID spiffe://broker.org/webapp \
+	-spiffeID spiffe://broker.example/webapp \
 	-selector unix:user:webapp \
-	-federatesWith "spiffe://stockmarket.org"
+	-federatesWith "spiffe://stockmarket.example"
 ```

-By specifying the `-federatesWith` flag, once this registration entry is created, when the webapp's SPIRE Server asks for an SVID it will get one from the broker's SPIRE Server with the `spiffe://broker.org/webapp` identity, along with the trust bundle associated to the `stockmarket.org` trust domain.
+By specifying the `-federatesWith` flag, once this registration entry is created, when the webapp's SPIRE Server asks for an SVID it will get one from the broker's SPIRE Server with the `spiffe://broker.example/webapp` identity, along with the trust bundle associated to the `stockmarket.example` trust domain.

 On the stock market service side, they must create a registration entry as follows:

 ```
 stock-market> spire-server entry create \
 	-parentID <SPIRE Agent's SPIFFE ID> \
-	-spiffeID spiffe://stockmarket.org/quotes-service \
+	-spiffeID spiffe://stockmarket.example/quotes-service \
 	-selector unix:user:quotes-service \
-	-federatesWith "spiffe://broker.org"
+	-federatesWith "spiffe://broker.example"
 ```

-Similarly, once this registration entry is created, when the quotes service asks for an SVID it will get one having the `spiffe://stockmarket.org/quotes-service` identity, along with the trust bundle associated to the `broker.org` trust domain.
+Similarly, once this registration entry is created, when the quotes service asks for an SVID it will get one having the `spiffe://stockmarket.example/quotes-service` identity, along with the trust bundle associated to the `broker.example` trust domain.

 That is about it.
 Now all the pieces are in place to make federation work and demonstrate how the webapp is able to communicate with the quotes service despite having identities with different trust domains.